MacroFab Blog

 Spectacles have only one button that you press to begin recording your snap, according to the Wall Street Journal.
 The cameras feature a 115-degree lens, which according to the company approximates a person’s field of vision.

-Snap’s clever Snapbot distribution system is part of its commitment to roll the product out in slow numbers.
-For now, they are calling it a “toy,” but keep in mind that Snapchat itself was initially seen as a novelty.
-It’s hard to make that argument now with 150 million users a day and a valuation in the tens of billions.
+Snap's clever Snapbot distribution system was part of its commitment to roll the product out in slow numbers.
+At the time, they were calling it a "toy," but it's important to remember that Snapchat itself was initially seen as a novelty.
+In 2016, the platform had 150 million daily users and a valuation in the tens of billions.
+In 2024, it is still rolling out new versions, now offering spectator mode, phone mirroring, and a 6DoF controller.

 The Future of Wearables